zwierski/croquemADAme-datastory/index.md

 {% include title_features_importance.html %}

 From this, we can see that among these parameters, the number of words in the title clearly has the most influence on the success of the video.
-Let's see more specific values for this feature so you can apply it to your own videos.
+Let's have a look at more specific values for this feature so you can apply it to your own videos.

 {% include boxplot_mean_numwords.html %}